SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Related works

-PilotNet is a vision-based E2E driving method with CNN to predict steering angles~\cite{PilotNet}.
-Conditional imitation learning (CIL) is a vision-based E2E driving method that uses a CNN and a conditional module with high-level instructions (e.g., \dquotes{turn right}, \dquotes{turn left}, and \dquotes{go straight}) to predict driving commands, where high-level instructions are assumed given \cite{E2E_Conditional_IL,E2E_Conditional_IL_2}.
-Multi-modal fusion transformer (TransFuser) is a multi-modal E2E driving method that uses an RGB image from a camera and two-channel BEV from a LiDAR sensor as two inputs~\cite{Transfuser_1}.
+This section reviews related existing E2E driving methods that learn NNs using expert driving commands.
+PilotNet is a vision-based E2E driving method with CNN to predict steering angles \cite{PilotNet}.
+Conditional imitation learning (CIL) is a vision-based E2E driving method that uses a vision encoder and a conditioning module with high-level instructions (e.g., \dquotes{turn right}, \dquotes{turn left}, and \dquotes{go straight}) to predict driving commands, where high-level instructions are assumed given \cite{E2E_Conditional_IL,E2E_Conditional_IL_2}.
+The works \cite{E2E_Conditional_IL,E2E_Conditional_IL_2} use a module selection mechanism: they select a driving command estimator -- implemented as a multi-layer perceptron (MLP) -- depending on a high-level instruction.
+The work \cite{CIL++} uses multi-view cameras inputs and a self-attention-based conditioning approach with high-level instructions \cite{CIL++}.
+Multi-modal fusion transformer (TransFuser) is a multi-modal E2E driving method that uses an RGB image from a camera and two-channel BEV from a LiDAR sensor as two inputs \cite{Transfuser_1}.
 TransFuser uses the attention mechanism of transformer to capture the global context of driving scenes.
 Latent TransFuser is a vision-based TransFuser \cite{Transfuser_1} that replaces two-channel BEV input from a LiDAR sensor with two-channel positional encoding \cite{Transfuser_2}.

-To develop safe and reliable E2E driving systems, the aforementioned existing E2E driving methods require extensive driving datasets including driving commands collected by human drivers or expert systems~\cite{PilotNet,E2E_Conditional_IL,E2E_Conditional_IL_2,Transfuser_1,Transfuser_2}.
-There exist a few semi-supervised learning methods that can produce a pseudo future trajectory with a pre-trained NN \cite{ACO, SelfD}.
-It is reported even with a pre-trained model that their performances in producing pseudo driving commands with post-processing are poor \cite{trajectory_gudied}.
+To develop safe and reliable E2E driving systems, the aforementioned existing E2E driving methods require extensive driving datasets including driving commands collected by human drivers or expert systems \cite{PilotNet,E2E_Conditional_IL,E2E_Conditional_IL_2,Transfuser_1,Transfuser_2}.
+There exist semi-supervised learning methods that can produce a pseudo future trajectory with a pre-trained NN \cite{ACO, SelfD}.
+It is reported even with a pre-trained model that their performances in producing pseudo driving commands with post-processing are poor.
 Different from the aforementioned methods, our proposed SSIL framework can learn E2E driving NNs \textit{without} expert driving commands or a pre-trained model.
-Section~\ref{sec:networks} provides details of two modified E2E driving NN architectures with~\cite{PilotNet,E2E_Conditional_IL,E2E_Conditional_IL_2,Transfuser_1,Transfuser_2} to compare the E2E driving performance between proposed SSIL and SIL.